 This realization can be sudden, or a gradual build-up until it just seems like it is too much to handle alone.
 Support begins here.
 Psychotherapy can be an invaluable tool towards regaining a sense of control and peace over your life.
 Good psychotherapy should allow you to begin to focus your energy inward, into healing yourself.
 This process will allow you to begin to see the connections between your past and present experiences, while feeling empowered to work toward your future goals.

 Living a mindful life begins when you feel yourself in control: Control of your thoughts, attitudes and behaviors, and when the natural ups-and-downs of life are taken in stride.
 That is when we begin to live without fear or a sense of lack, but with a sense of purpose and meaning, and a confidence that whatever life brings is a gift.

 Vanessa E. Ford LCSW, CADC is a licensed therapist providing individual, family and couples counseling / marital therapy in Chicago.
-Her specialty areas include anxiety, post-traumatic stress, grief, depression, EMDR, dealing with a traumatic or abusive past, conflict resolution for couples, LGBT community, same-sex domestic partner issues, communication, 12-step recovery support, drug and alcohol issues, Moderation Management, sex and pornography addiction, and HIV.
+Her specialty areas include anxiety, post-traumatic stress, grief, depression, EMDR, dealing with a traumatic or abusive past, conflict resolution for couples, LGBT community, same-sex domestic partner issues, communication, 12-step recovery support, drug and alcohol issues, Moderation Management, behavioral addiction, and living with chronic illness.
 Seeking help from a counselor can put your life back on track.